ppy/osu-wiki/news/2024/2024-05-01-the-nat-gazette-june-2024.md

 mention cycle workflow and looking for feedback

 These changes come after an extensive community discussion was held in the [BN Management subforum](https://osu.ppy.sh/community/forums/115).
 Moving on, big changes like these will be posted there as to foster a healthy discussion with everyone in the community.
-As the changes to come will come out in cycles, it is very important to get your feedback — Your voice matters!
+As the changes to come will come out in cycles, it is very important to get your feedback — your voice matters!

 ## Updates

 This time around we bring quite a sackful of changes.
-From additions in the Ranking Criteria, to sweeping changes in the way both new applicants and current BNs will be evaluated.
-There's a little of something for everyone.
+From additions in the ranking criteria, to sweeping changes in the way both new applicants and current BNs will be evaluated, there's a little of something for everyone.

 ### Evaluations moving forward